tschutter/recipes/r/high_altitude_sourdough_bread.md

 *Autolyse (60 minutes)*

-In a large pot, combine 650 grams of warm water with 800 grams of bread flour and 100 grams of whole wheat flour.
+In a large pot, combine 800 grams of bread flour and 100 grams of whole wheat flour with 650 grams of warm water.
 Mix just until all the flour has been hydrated.
-Cover with plastic.
+Cover.

 Let the flours rest at least 60 minutes.
 This rest is called the autolyse ("auto-lease"), which allows the flours to absorb the water,